modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_metastore_service.html.markdown

   The configuration of scheduled backup for the metastore service.
   Structure is [documented below](#nested_scheduled_backup).

-* `deletion_protection` -
-  (Optional)
-  Indicates if the dataproc metastore should be protected against accidental deletions.

 * `maintenance_window` -
   (Optional)
   The one hour maintenance window of the metastore service.